w3c/wcag-act-rules/_rules/ACT-R3.md

 |-------------|----------
 | type        | TestResult
 | outcome     | Failed
-| description | No mechanism to control the automaticaly started sound available at the top of the web page.
+| description | There is no mechanism to stop the auto-playing sound of the audio / video.

 </div>